-Message Queue for Apache Kafka regulates and sets constraints for some metrics.
-To avoid program exceptions when you use Message Queue for Apache Kafka, do not exceed the maximum limits.
-The following table describes the limits of relevant items.
+Message Queue for Apache Kafka sets limits for some metrics.
+To avoid program exceptions when you use Message Queue for Apache Kafka, do not exceed the limits.
+The following table describes the limits.

-Note To enable auto creation of topics and consumer groups, please submit a ticket.
+Note To enable automatic creation of topics and consumer groups, submit a ticket.

 |Exposed ZooKeeper||Not supported||ZooKeeper has been masked since Message Queue for Apache Kafka 0.9.0.
 Therefore, you do not need to access ZooKeeper to use the client.
 In Message Queue for Apache Kafka, ZooKeeper is partially shared.
 For security purposes, it is not exposed.
 You do not need to learn about ZooKeeper.|